AdobeDocs/dynamic-media-classic.en/help/using/navigation-basics.md

 * **[!UICONTROL Select Company]**: Choose the company you want to access from the menu.
 This button is not available if you are working with one company.

 * **[!UICONTROL Upload]**: Opens the Upload screen so you can upload files from your computer or network to Adobe Dynamic Media Classic.
-You can upload files from your desktop or by way of FTP.
+You can upload files from your desktop or through FTP.
 See [Upload files](/help/using/uploading-files.md).

 * **[!UICONTROL Build]**: Choose a Build task from the menu.
 The Build panel opens so you can create an asset type.

-* **[!UICONTROL Publish]**: Opens the Publishing screen so you can publish rich media assets to Adobe Dynamic Media Image Servers and the rest of the Adobe Dynamic Media Classic SAAS Infrastructure.
+* **[!UICONTROL Publish]**: Opens the Publishing screen so you can publish rich media assets to Adobe Dynamic Media Image Servers and the rest of the Adobe Dynamic Media Classic SaaS Infrastructure.

 * **[!UICONTROL Jobs]**: Opens the Jobs screen so you can examine records of upload and publish jobs.

 * **[!UICONTROL Recent]**: Opens the Recent Activity screen so you can view the names of recently modified assets and recent upload and publish jobs.

-* **[!UICONTROL Setup]**: Opens the Setup screen so you can choose setup or administration options for optimizing your use of Adobe Dynamic Media Classic.
+* **[!UICONTROL Setup]**: Opens the Setup screen so you can choose setup or administration options for optimizing your use of [!DNL Adobe Dynamic Media Classic].
 See [Setup](/help/using/setup-basics.md).

-* **[!UICONTROL Help]** Choose a Help option:
+* **[!UICONTROL Help]** Choose a Help option

   * **[!UICONTROL Help On This Topic]**: Opens the Help system to a page with information about the task you are currently doing.
-  * **[!UICONTROL Video Tutorial]**: Accesses videos on specific topics showing you how to get started with each rich media publishing workflow.
+  * **[!UICONTROL Video Tutorial]**: Accesses videos on specific topics showing you how to begin each rich media publishing workflow.
   * **[!UICONTROL Help Contents]**: Opens the Help system to the Introduction page.
-You can select through the Table of Contents to find and view different topics.
+To find and view different topics, you can browse through the Table of Contents.
-  * **[!UICONTROL About]**: Tells you which version of Adobe Dynamic Media Classic you are running.
+  * **[!UICONTROL About]**: Displays the version of Adobe Dynamic Media Classic you are running.
-  * **[!UICONTROL Support]**: Tells you how to get technical support from Adobe Dynamic Media Classic.
+  * **[!UICONTROL Support]**: Provides information on how to get technical support for Adobe Dynamic Media Classic.

 * **[!UICONTROL Sign out]**: Exits Adobe Dynamic Media Classic.